The $k$-fold circuit property for matroids: Introduction

-We then turn our attention to count matroids.
-These are matroids defined on graphs whose independence condition is a sparsity condition on the edge sets, see Subsection \ref{subsec:countM_intro} for full details.
-Full count matroids $\cM(a,b)$ are count matroids whose underlying graph is sufficiently dense.
+We next turn our attention to full count matroids i.e.~count matroids $\cM(a,b)$ whose underlying graph is a complete multigraph in which each vertex is incident to $\max\{a-b,0\}$ loops, each pair of vertices are joined by $2a-b$ parallel edges and $0\leq b\leq 2a-1$.
 We first show that a $k$-fold circuit of $\cM(a,b)$ is balanced if each of its $(k-1)$-fold circuits are sufficiently dense (Proposition~\ref{prop:balanced+Mab}).
-As a corollary, we obtain a new proof of Makai's result \cite{Mak} that full count matroids satisfy the double circuit property.
-However this proof technique does not generalise to arbitrary $k$-fold circuits as this density hypothesis is not satisfied for $k>2$.
-Instead we take an alternative approach to establish that the $k$-fold circuit property holds for the family of full count matroids $\cM(a,b)$ where $1 \leq b \leq a$.
-This includes, for example, the union of $a$ copies of the cycle matroid.
-The proof exploits structural properties of $k$-fold circuits in these count matroids, showing that the sublattice they generate is pseudomodular.
+This generalises Makai's result \cite{Mak} that full count matroids satisfy the double circuit property, but does not imply that full count matroids have the $k$-fold circuit property since the density hypothesis is not satisfied by all their $k$-fold circuits when $k>2$.
+Instead we use an alternative approach to establish that the $k$-fold circuit property does hold for the family of full count matroids $\cM(a,b)$ when $1 \leq b \leq a$ (Theorem~\ref{thm:flats}).